inrazhtet/Asynch_Longitudinal_Mirror/src/zarni/03_Loess_Smoothing.md

 #### 1: LOESS application of 1 month interval at each time cut point

 The goal here is to bin media usage to 5 categories (0 hrs, 1 hrs, 2 hrs, 3 hrs and 4 hrs) starting from a baseline of 6 months.
-Then, we will follow the same trajectory for these *same* subjectIDs for 13.5 months, 21 months, 28.5 months and 36 months.
+Then, we will follow the trajectory for these *same* subjectIDs for 13.5 months, 21 months, 28.5 months and 36 months.

 **The Time Conversion**

 #### Question to Marc/Daphna

-*Do you want me to exponetiate?
+*Do you want me to exponentiate?
 It would blow up the current range of Hrs we have from 0-7.
 The Log would bring in negative values.*

 We are subsetting the data set to only include the SubjectIDs that have media exposure at about 1 month interval centering at 6 months.

 ``` r
 #The base data set for all the Ids for this Lowess Curve